Massacre (death metal band): Reformation

 On September 9, 2019, it was announced that Rick Rozz and Mike Mazzonetto had both quit the band, according to founding member Kam Lee.
 The band announced a new line-up three months later and plans to release a new studio album in 2020.
 However, less than a year later, it was announced new members Taylor Nordberg and Jeramie Kling had left the band.
 A week later, the band announced its latest line-up with new guitarists Rogga Johansson, Jonny Pettersson, and Scott Fairfax, as well as new drummer Brynjar Helgetun.

-On August 6, 2021, the band announced that their new album, Resurgence, would be released on October 22.
+On August 6, 2021, the band announced that their fourth album, Resurgence, would be released on October 22.

+On September 5, 2024, the band announced that their fifth album, Necrolution, would be released on November 8.

 Associated acts

-Members and ex-members of Massacre have played in many notable bands, most notably Death, Obituary, Six Feet Under, Metalucifer, Hate Plow, Kreator, Nasty Savage, Primordial Jizzum, Zero Hour and Whiplash.
+Members and ex-members of Massacre have played in many notable bands, most notably Death, Obituary, Six Feet Under, Metalucifer, Hate Plow, Kreator, Nasty Savage, Embodiment (USA), Zero Hour and Whiplash.